JixiangChen-Jimmy/BBO-DMoAF/Readme.md

 This code is implemented under Window 10 and Python 3.8 environment.

-To set up the required environment, firstly install packages in 'requirements.txt'.
+To set up the required environment, install the packages in 'requirements.txt' first.

 Then, find the package of 'platypus' in your environment (the path should be Your_env_path/Lib/site-packages/platypus), and replace the file 'algorithms.py' and 'core.py' with our provided ones.
-This is because we have done some modification to the package's source code to fix the replication solutions bug.
+The reason for this is that we have made modifications to the source code of the package in order to resolve a bug related to replication solutions.

 # License